tareqanwar/cv/README.md

 **Technology Used**: HTML5, CSS3, Bootstrap, JavaScript, and Jquery.

 It supports both button and keyboard.
-There's few known bug that I need to fix.
+There's few known bugs that I need to fix.
 To calculate the result of a question I used JS eval() function.

 Built it for Free Code Camp certifications.